-If your thyroid gland is underactive, this usually causes your skin to become dry.
+If your thyroid gland is under active, this usually causes your skin to become dry.
 Fine lines and wrinkles appear earlier and are more noticeable.
-It is well known that an underactive thyroid gland will age you more rapidly.
+It is well known that an under active thyroid gland will age you more rapidly.
 Another common symptom is brittle nails that break easily, and dry, brittle hair that is prone to splitting.
-Most women with an underactive thyroid gland also notice excessive loss of hair from their scalp.
+Some women also experience dry eyes.
+Most women with an under active thyroid gland also notice excessive loss of hair from their scalp.
 Sometimes the eyebrows become thinner or you may lose the outer third of your eyebrows.

 Luckily there are many natural solutions for thyroid conditions.
 One explanation for the escalating incidence of thyroid problems is vitamin and mineral deficiencies.
 Your thyroid gland needs high amounts of iodine because thyroid hormones are actually built from iodine (as well as the amino acid tyrosine).
 Iodine deficiency is extremely common because most people do not eat enough seafood or seaweed, which are the richest sources of iodine.
 Your thyroid gland also needs zinc, as it helps the binding of thyroid hormone to receptor sites, thus allowing thyroid hormones to function in your body.

-Selenium deficiency is extremely common because there is very little selenium in the soil of most parts of the world.
-You need selenium in order to convert thyroid hormone into its active form.
+Selenium deficiency is extremely common because there is very little selenium in the soil of many parts of the world.
+You need selenium in order to convert thyroid hormone into its active form (called T3).
 Selenium is very beneficial for people who are taking thyroid hormone medication because it allows the body to utilize the medication more effectively.
 Lastly, vitamin D deficiency is widespread because most people do not receive adequate exposure to sunlight, either because of their occupation or because they live in a part of the world that does not receive much sunshine for much of the year.